AdrianoOGarda/AdrianoOGarda/README.md

-## Estoy estudiando en IronHack Mexico para convertirme en Fullstack developer
+## Fullstack Developer.
+Ironhack Web Development Bootcamp Graduate

 <!--
 **AdrianoOGarda/AdrianoOGarda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.